 If you are new to investing, Wealthsimple Invest offers a hassle-free entry into the investing world.

 You pay much lower fees than what is charged by traditional portfolio managers and can easily set up pre-authorized contributions.

 As the market moves and the assets in your portfolio go out of sync, they automatically rebalance them, saving you from having to do it manually.

-They do the research into which assets to buy for your portfolio, while also offering you a chance to learn about investing through free educational resources and access to financial advisors.
+They research which assets to buy for your portfolio while also offering you a chance to learn about investing through free educational resources and access to financial advisors.

 More experienced investors can also benefit from using Wealthsimple Invest if they want to avoid behavioural biases or to keep things simple.

 Wealthsimple Trade is for investors who are more knowledgeable about the stock markets.
 It requires more work on your part since you have to research which assets to buy and sell.